frio80/gozer/README.md

 ========

 1. Clone this repo
+2. Run `npm install`
-2. Run `git submodule update --init`
+3. Run `git submodule update --init`
-3. Place it in your node_modules directory.
+4. Now you can use this as you would any node module.
+Simply copy it into your node_modules directory for testing.

 Example
 =======